dsoprea/GDriveFS/README.md

 # Displaceables

-Google Documents stores all of its data on Google Drive.
+*Google Documents* stores all of its data on *Google Drive*.
 Google will store these files in an agnostic file entry whose format will not be determined until you download it in a specific format.
 Because the file is not stored in a particular format, it doesn't have a size.
 Because it doesn't have a size, the